Coin Price 24h % Market Cap Volume 24h Range

 Running a Validator Node

-Individuals who want to participate in the validation process separately can set up a validator node on a blockchain.
+Individuals who want to participate in the validation process separately can set up a validator node on their preferred blockchain.
 This typically requires a minimum amount of hardware and a large tranche of tokens to be staked.
-Running a validator node also involves long-term token locks, with few options for unstaking tokens before the lock period is up.
+For example, you need at least 32 $ETH and strong, consistent hardware to run your own node on Ethereum.
+For some networks, it also involves long-term token locks, with few options for unstaking tokens before the lock period is up.

-The benefit of running a validator node is that participants don’t have to share their staking rewards with others in a pool.
+The benefit of running a validator node is that participants don’t have to share their staking rewards with third parties like a staking platform or other stakers in a pool.
 If they are chosen as a validator and receive staking rewards, they keep all the tokens.

 Staking Rewards and APY Explained